Where can I buy your books?

 How do you know if what you’re are writing is good?

 Of course I think everything I write is spectacular.
 That was until I joined a critique group.
 My Ladysleuths are the best thing that ever happened to me when it comes to writing.
 They review and provide feedback when I am in need of being brought back to reality.
 Their input has made my writing tighter and more thoughtful, not to mention almost typo-free.
+Although I am still in touch with my original virtual critique group, we are no longer active on a regular basis.
+I am now part of a critique group in Austin.

 How did you find your critique group?